 Many student loans and credit cards have variable interest rates.
 As the economy changes the interest rate that you pay on your credit card or student loan can change.
 Typically, these changes are gradual, so a variable interest rate isn’t a huge consideration.

 However, there are circumstances in which interest rates can change dramatically.
 For credit cards, it could be a case of a 0% promotional rate jumping up above 20% in a year.
-For student loans, the may options to refinance at lower interest rates, could mean a major drop in your interest rates.
+For student loans, the many options to refinance at lower interest rates could mean a major drop in your interest rates.